EXCLUSIVE-Boeing does not expect FAA approval for MAX 10 before summer 2023 -letter

-WASHINGTON, Oct 3 (Reuters) - Boeing Co BA.N does not anticipate winning approval from the Federal Aviation Administration (FAA) for the Boeing 737 MAX 10 before next summer, according to an agency letter sent on Monday.
+WASHINGTON, Oct 3 (Reuters) - Boeing Co BA.N does not anticipate winning regulatory approval its 737 MAX 10 before next summer, according to an letter from the Federal Aviation Administration (FAA) sent on Monday.

-Boeing faces a December deadline to win approval of the 737 MAX 7 and 10 variants or it must meet new modern cockpit-alerting requirements, unless Congress extends the deadline.
+Boeing faces a December deadline to win approval for the MAX 10 as well as another 737 variant, the MAX 7.
+Without an extension, Boeing must meet new modern cockpit-alerting requirements that could significantly delay the planes' entry into service.

-"With regard to the 737-10, Boeing's current project plan timeline has the 737-10 receiving an amended type certificate no sooner than summer 2023," the FAA said in a letter to Senator Roger Wicker, the top Republican on the Senate Commerce Committee, according to two sources who read portions of the letter to Reuters.
+"With regard to the 737-10, Boeing's current project plan timeline has the 737-10 receiving an amended type certificate no sooner than summer 2023," two sources quoted acting FAA Administrator Billy Nolen as saying in a letter to Senator Roger Wicker, the top Republican on the Senate Commerce Committee.

 The FAA, Boeing and Wicker's office declined to comment.